Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: In-RAM ESR and Its Challenges

-\emph{Exact state reconstruction} (\textsc{ESR}) is a technique for recovering the state of a linear algebra iterative solver after a failure.
-ESR is applicable to iterative solvers that involve \emph{sparse matrix-vector multiplication} (\emph{SpMV}).
-The solvers perform a finite-term recurrence; hence the state can be reconstructed from a bounded amount of data.
-Furthermore, redundant copies of some vector variables can be produced with low memory and runtime overheads.
+\emph{Exact state reconstruction} (\textsc{ESR}) is a technique for recovering the state of a linear algebra iterative solver after a failure, avoiding the checkpointing of the entire state of the computation.
+ESR takes advantage of concurrent data distributed between nodes to reconstruct the state~\cite{pachajoa2019make,levonyak2020scalable}.
+Specifically, it exploits \emph{sparse matrix-vector multiplication} (\emph{SpMV}) operations to produce redundant copies to vectors with low memory and runtime overheads.
+Therefore, ESR is applicable to iterative solvers that involve \emph{SpMV} and perform a finite-term recurrence (hence the state can be reconstructed from a bounded amount of previously calculated data).

 ESR first identifies the state of the solver.
 Upon recovery, the redundancy of vectors participating in the SpMV operations is used to reconstruct the other state vectors, by solving local equations on a replacement node.
 When the full state of the failed process is reconstructed, the computation can proceed on the replacement node.
-There is a generic strategy for identifying the state of an iterative linear algebra solver and for reconstructing the state upon recovery~\cite{pachajoa2020generic}.
-However, like prior work~\cite{pachajoa2019make, pachajoa2020algorithm}, we focus on the \emph{preconditioned conjugate gradient} (\emph{PCG}) solver, which solves the linear equation $Ax=b$ for a symmetric positive definite matrix $A_{n \times n}$ (see Algorithm~\ref{alg:pcg}).
+In ESR, whenever the SpMV operation is applied, \textit{i.e.}, $Av^{(j)}$ is computed for some state variable $v$ at iteration $j$, the transition of $v$-values is augmented to create redundancy for all its entries.
+This augmented SpMV operation is denoted by ASpMV~\cite{pachajoa2020algorithm}.
+Redundancies are created on other processes' RAM, hence this model is referred to as \textit{in-RAM} ESR (see Fig.~\ref{fig:volatile_cluster}).

+A generic method for this state identification for iterative solvers is described in by Pachajoa et al.~\cite{pachajoa2020generic}.
+This meta-algorithm uses the dependency graph of an iterative algorithm to decide which variables have to be saved and which can be reconstructed by using other variables.
+Two main examples demonstrated are the PCG ~\cite{nazareth2009conjugate} and the BiCGStab~\cite{sleijpen1994bicgstab} solvers.
+We stress that these two solvers are examples of a larger class of iterative solvers that can be adjusted to ESR.
+For example, in Jacobi, SOR and Gauss-Seidel the solution approximation variable will keep redundancies, and in MINRES and GMRES it will be the Arnoldi vectors~\cite{saad1986gmres}.